gruppe-i-co-design/paper/paper.md

 \includegraphics[page=1]{./resources/visual-explanation-even-odd-transition-and-merge-network.pdf}

-# The code for the software implementations
+# The code

+We have only included the code for the software implementations due to the hardware implementations having several hundred lines.
+As the code is not the primary product of this paper, it will only be available as supplementary ZIP-files.

 ## Selection sort